 BIB 352.
 Early Christian Theology.
 3 hours.
-F.
+F. Even years.

 A survey of Christian theology beginning with the Apostolic Fathers (roughly 100 C.E.) and ending with the Council of Chalcedon in 451 C.E.
-Attention will be given to fundamental developments in Christian self-definition, church organization, scriptural exposition and political engagement throughout the first five centuries of the Christian movement.
-Same as BIB 590.
+Attention will be given to fundamental developments in Christian self-definition, church organization, scriptural exposition, and political engagement throughout the first five centuries of the Christian movement.